-FINDING: Staff will review the applicant's proposal under the site plan regulations highlighted above.
+FINDING: As discussed herein, staff has reviewed the applicant's proposal under the site plan regulations highlighted above.
 These criteria are met.

 - B. Site plan evaluation criteria.
 In addition to the approval criteria in section 15.312.050, the following criteria shall be used in evaluating nonresidential site development plans: - 1.
-The arrangement of all functions, uses and improvements has been designed so as to reflect and harmonize with the natural characteristics and limitations of the site and adjacent sites. - 2.
-In terms of setback from streets or sidewalks, the design creates a visually interesting and compatible relationship between the proposed structures and/or adjacent structures. - 3.
+The arrangement of all functions, uses and improvements has been designed so as to reflect and harmonize with the natural characteristics and limitations of the site and adjacent sites.

+- 2. In terms of setback from streets or sidewalks, the design creates a visually interesting and compatible relationship between the proposed structures and/or adjacent structures. - 3.
 The design incorporates existing features, such as streams, rocks, slopes, vegetation and the like, as part of the overall design. - 4.
 Where appropriate, the design relates or integrates the proposed landscaping/open space to the adjoining landscape/open space in order to create a pedestrian/bike pathway and/or open system that connects several properties or uses. - 5.
 The arrangement of the improvements on the site do not unreasonably degrade the scenic values of the community and the surrounding area in particular. - 6.
 Where appropriate, the design includes a parking and circulation system that encourages a pedestrian and/or bicycle rather than vehicular orientation, including a separate service area for delivery of goods. - 7.
 The design gives attention to the placement of storage, mechanical equipment, utilities or waste collection facilities so as to screen such from view, both from within and from outside the site.

-staff may find the design is well suited to the natural characteristics and limitations of the site.
-The development will be screened by neighboring trees to the north of the development to ensure compatibility.
+FINDING: As addressed herein, the applicant's proposal complies will all development regulations and therefore staff finds the design is well suited to the natural characteristics and limitations of the site.
+The development will be screened by neighboring tree's to the north of the development to ensure compatibility.
 There are no existing features such as streams, rocks, slopes, nor vegetation on the site to incorporate into the proposed design.
 No pedestrian or bike paths are required through the proposal.
 The improvements to the site are in adherence to the development code which does not unreasonably degrade the scenic values of the community.
 No parking or new access is proposed through the request.
-To ensure the mechanical equipment within the fenced area is screened from view, the following conditions of approval have been proposed by the applicant.
-The criteria are met.
+To ensure the mechanical equipment within the fenced area is screened from view, the following conditions of approval have been included.

-Screening trees: Screening trees shall be provided on the exterior of the fencing to screen the development.
-Screening trees shall be maintained installed in accordance with the following criteria:
+Screening trees: Prior to final planning approval, screening trees shall be provided on the exterior of the fencing to screen the development.
+Screening trees shall be maintained and installed in accordance with the following criteria:

-- Landscape plant materials shall be properly guyed and staked and shall not interfere with vehicular or pedestrian traffic or parking and loading. - Trees shall be a minimum size of six feet in height and be fully branched at the time of planting. - Shrubs shall be supplied in one-gallon containers or six-inch burlap balls with a minimum spread of 12 inches. - Rows of plants should be staggered to provide for more effective coverage.
+- Landscape plant materials shall be properly guyed and staked, and shall not interfere with vehicular or pedestrian traffic or parking and loading. - Trees shall be a minimum size of six feet in height and be fully branched at the time of planting. - Shrubs shall be supplied in one-gallon containers or six-inch burlap balls with a minimum spread of 12 inches. - Rows of plants should be staggered to provide for more effective coverage.

-Maintenance and Plant Survival: All landscaping approved or required as a part of a development plan shall be continuously maintained, including necessary watering, weeding, pruning and replacement of plant materials.
+Maintenance and Plant Survival: At all times, all landscaping approved or required as a part of a development plan shall be continuously maintained, including necessary watering, weeding, pruning and replacement of plant materials.
 Except where the applicant proposes landscaping consisting of drought-resistant plantings and materials that can be maintained and can survive without irrigation, landscaped areas shall be irrigated.
 If plantings fail to survive, it is the responsibility of the property owner to replace them.